Leading the Way with Tahnee Arndt

 These skills all share common elements—clear communication, a positive mindset, and a deep understanding of others’ perspectives.

 Join Talent on Thursday 9 May at 5:30pm as we proudly support and host the IIBA Australia Chapter in our Brisbane office.
-IIBA Australia Chapter is the community of professionals in Australia building business analysis capability to influence change and delivery value for everyone.
+IIBA Australia Chapter is the community of professionals in Australia building business analysis capability to influence change and deliver value for everyone.

 Delve into vital skills often overlooked in the workplace with speaker Aleks Dimeski, and gain a renewed perspective on communication, collaboration, and teamwork.
 ENGAGE members based in Brisbane can access free tickets.
 Please reach out to Bernie and Claire on contractorengagement@talentinternational.com